JidapaTH/Airbnb2Safety/README.md

 <p align="center"> <img src="https://github.com/JidapaTH/Airbnb2Safety/blob/master/archi.GIF"  width="50%" height="50%" ></p>

 ## Crime Score
-We analyzed the crime report dataset using multiple approaches in getting the crime score.
-We first start out by intuitively ranking the crime, the improved version is referencing the sentencing years before finally settling with a wider spectrum ranging from 0-100 based on crime categories
+We analyzed the crime report dataset using multiple approaches in obtaining the crime score.
+We first started with intuitively ranking the crime severity, the improved version is referencing the sentencing years before finally choosing a wider spectrum of score normized by population density ranging from 0-100 based on crime categories.

 ## Data Modeling